lutzer/node-red-contrib-random-output/README.md

 # node-red-contrib-pick-random

 Routes a received msg to a random output.
 Number of outputs can be set in the config dialog.
+Optionally, weights for each output can be defined in the configuration.

 ![image](docs/image.png)